marcosjroig/MttExercise/README.md

 - The code is short and clear separation of concerns.
 - For testing I used XUnit framework and I tested the services and controllers.
 - Regarding the DB: I created two tables: Category and Product related between them with a forign key, and both tables have a Primary Key and are indexed.

+## Connection string
+You have to change the connection string of the file __appsettings.json__ in order to reflect the database and server that you are using